 - Long Term Care – Summary

 To revive weathered furniture, sand and clean the wood to remove all debris and previous treatment.
-You may then apply a wood stain, teak oil or similar product to revive color.
-You can see a demonstration of one of our tables being restored on our You Tube Channel : www.youtube.com/user/OceanicTeakFurniture
+If preferred you may then apply a wood stain or similar product to revive color.

 Surfaces to be stained must be clean, dry and free of dirt, mildew, oil or grease.

 Sand using medium grade sandpaper.
 Remove all previous treatment and smooth weathered surfaces until an even surface is achieved.
 For best results sand to bare wood.